Jeneric-Java/RendezVenue-API/README.md

 >
 > This unusually open discussion on security simply serves to document our approach.
 It will be heavily revised in future versions.

+## Future Considerations
+- Automatic filtering of user-created events deemed controversial, overtly provocative, politically-insensitive, or in direct contravention of laws within their local jurisdiction.
+- Establishing a new Event Manager role with elevated permissions and separate from the default user profile.
+- Third-party authentication to guard against unauthorised access or modifications to other user-created content,
+- Expanding coverage of edge cases in testing.
+- Refining search functionalities for snappier response times and better targeting of content specific to the user's location.
+- Greater variability on endpoint parameters for flexibility in filtering event content by type, genre, date, artist etc.

 ## FAQs